yazyyyyy/RTU-DigitalLibrary/README.md

 ### **Please read the [`contributing guidelines`](./contributing.md) before submitting new resources**

-We are looking for significant programs and not 2-3 lines of code.
+* We are looking for significant programs and not 2-3 lines of code.
-Please avoid putting in programs which are already there.
+* Please avoid putting in programs which are already there.
+* Put your codes in correct folder.